 Welcome!
 I am a historian, writer, and educator focused primarily on the peoples and landscapes of the North American West.

 I was recently a Postdoctoral Fellow at the Mahindra Humanities Center at Harvard University.
 My work has been supported by the Andrew W. Mellon Foundation, the American Council of Learned Societies, and the National Science Foundation, and my writing has appeared in a range of scholarly and popular venues, including The Washington Post, Ecological Applications, and The Journal of the Gilded Age and Progressive Era.
 My article “‘Whenever we exist on any land, we know it is our country’: Cocopa Mobility and the Colorado River in the U.S.-Mexico Borderlands” is forthcoming from the Western Historical Quarterly in January 2023.
-I am also a member of the board of directors of Oregon Humanities.
+I am also a member of the board of directors for two organizations: Mountain Time Arts (based in Bozeman, Montana) and The Oregon for the Humanities.

 I hold a Ph.D. in Geography from the University of Wisconsin-Madison and a B.A. in Politics-Environmental Studies from Whitman College.
 My western consciousness has been shaped by community-engaged research with Indigenous and African American communities, and by previous work as a ranch hand, mediator, and teacher.